 TSA is urging anyone flying to enroll in PreCheck.
 Not only does it get you through the checkpoint faster, but it also eliminates the need for a bin (in most cases) and decreases the amount of contact you have with TSA agents.
 Enrolling in PreCheck is fairly easy, but it does take a few weeks.

 Enrolling is a two-step process.
-You can start the application online by scheduling an appointment at an enrollment center.
+First, you can start the application online by scheduling an appointment at an enrollment center.
 The appointment takes about 10 minutes.
-Your fingerprints are taken for a background check, and you have to pay $85 for a 5-year membership.
-After that, it normally takes a few weeks to get your approval.
-Once you approved, the renewal process is done online.
+Next, your fingerprints are taken for a background check, and you have to pay $85 for a 5-year membership.
+Once approved, the renewal process is done online.

-Guests choosing to travel during this period will see many of the enhanced health, safety, and sanitation efforts that CRW began rolling out at the beginning of the pandemic.
+During this period, guests choosing to travel will see many of the enhanced health, safety, and sanitation efforts that CRW began rolling out at the beginning of the pandemic.
 Those measures include:

 - Hand sanitizing stations

 - New cleaning technology and frequency of cleaning

 To ensure a healthy travel experience, CRW asks all guests to do their part by: